 To: Address:

-Board Secretary (Custodian)
+To: Board Secretary (Custodian)

 The undersigned desires to examine the following of official education records.

 of

-of (Full Legal Name of Student) (Date of Birth) (Grade)
+(Full Legal Name of Student) (Date of Birth) (Grade)

 (Name of School)

 My relationship to the student is:

-(check one)

-I do I do not
+(check one) I do I do not

-de in a constant and the constant in the const and the decrease week and fresh and a

 desire a copy of such records.
 I understand that a re easonable charge may be made for the copies.

 (Parent's Signature)

-APPROVED: Date:
+APPROVED: Date: Address:

-Signature: Address:City:
+Signature: City:

 Title: State: ZIP

 Dated: Phone Number: